-TABLE II

-ENERGY CONSUMPTIONS COMPARISON.
+TABLE II ENERGY CONSUMPTIONS COMPARISON

-Fig. 7.
-The tradeoff between algorithm execution time and output accuracy.
+Fig. 6.
+Tradeoff between algorithm execution time and output accuracy.
 The more time sent (iteration), the more accurate the results.

-Break-Down to optimal ratio in terms of energy consumption) rises as p grows.
+In Fig. 6, we consider the break-down heuristic, in which every task is initially included in the offloading task set and the loading task set is empty.
+Task-switching ratio control parameter p controls how many tasks can be switched in a single iteration.
+We can see that the running time curve declines as p grows greater, while the accuracy curve (represented by the break-down to optimal ratio in terms of energy consumption) rises as p grows.
 This is because, when p is small, less tasks are selected and switched in each iteration, resulting in more iterations to finish the algorithm which slows down the algorithm.
-By the HIF algorithm designed in Section IV, the less tasks switched in one iteration, the more accurate its energy is estimated by Line 6 of Algorithm BREAK-DOWN.
+By the HIF algorithm designed in Section IV, the less tasks switched in one iteration, the more accurate its energy is estimated by line 6 of Algorithm 1.
 When p is large, more tasks can be switched in one single iteration, which leads to a fewer loops before algorithm ends.
 However, the energy estimate may be inaccurate since mistakes occur and the accuracy of the algorithm drops.
-Therefore, in simulations, we set p = 0.5 as default value to find a good trade-off.
+Therefore, in simulations, we set p = 0.5as default value to find a good tradeoff.

-In Fig. 6, the energy consumptions of our two proposed algorithms are compared to either the optimal solution or the baseline method.
+In Fig. 7, the energy consumptions of our two proposed algorithms are compared to either the optimal solution or the baseline method.

-From (a), it can be observed that under various data transmission delay constraints, both our proposed algorithms, i.e., the Break-Down and Build-Up, performance well.
+From Fig. 7(a), it can be observed that under various data transmission delay constraints, both our proposed algorithms, i.e., the break-down and build-up, performance well.
 Their curves are close to the optimal solution, indicting they are efficient in making offloading decision and schedule energy-efficient data transmission.
 Meanwhile, we notice that energy consumption decreases as the average delay constraint increases for all three curves.
 This is because the longer a delay constraint is, the less urgent the task data transmission is, which implies that lower transmission rate can be used to deliver it and therefore consumes less energy.